Intelligent-CAT-Lab/BugFarm/README.md

 }
 ```

-## Attention Analysis
+## Attention Extraction
 The second step is to extract attention weights from the methods in `data/$project/unique_methods.jsonl`.
 Execute the following to extract attention weights of codebert-base using GPU 0:

 `bash scripts/extract_attentions.sh attention_extractor.log codebert base 0`

 This will create a log file which contains some stats about methods in `logs/attention_extractor.log`.
 Moreover, it will store all methods and their attention weights inside `data/$project/unique_methods_codebert-base_attnw.jsonl`.

-## Attention Visualization and LAT/LAS
+## Attention Analysis
-The third step is to visualize attention weights and determine Least Attended Tokens (LAT) and Least Attended Statements (LAS).
-Execute the following to visualize the attention weights of codebert-base and determine the LAT/LAS on 8 CPU cores:
+The third step is to analyze attention weights and determine Least Attended Tokens (LAT) and Least Attended Statements (LAS).
+Execute the following to analyze the attention weights of codebert-base and determine the LAT/LAS using 8 CPU cores with a threshold (k) of 10:

-`bash scripts/visualize_attentions.sh visualize_attention.log codebert base 10 8`
+`bash scripts/analyze_attentions.sh attention_analyzer.log codebert base 10 8`

-This will create an HTML file inside `visualizations/codebert_base_$project$_attention_analysis` which contains the visualizations.
+This will create a log file which contains some stats about methods in `logs/attention_analyzer.log`.
+Moreover, it will store all methods, attention weights, and LAS/LAT inside `data/$project/unique_methods_codebert-base_las_lat.jsonl`.